 Resources are calculated based on the buildings that produce them generated at the end of every 6 actionable events.
 This is known as a 'season' in game terms; they do not need to coincide with real-world seasons.
-When a season ends, all hex upkeep costs, asset upkeep costs, and generated resources from assets are applied.
+When a season ends, all hex upkeep costs, asset upkeep costs, and generated resources from assets are applied (referred to as that season's "harvest").